Explore

 Why Trust This Information?

-This article is based on established nutrition principles widely used by registered dietitians and health professionals.
+This article is based on widely accepted nutritional science principles focusing on macronutrient balance, insulin response regulation, and gut-hormone interaction.
+It is intended for educational purposes and aligns with general dietary guidelines used in clinical nutrition.
 It focuses on whole foods, balanced macronutrients, and sustainable dietary patterns that support both hormone function and healthy weight management.

 Rather than relying on trends or extreme methods, the recommendations here follow practical, evidence-based approaches to nutrition.
 The guidance is designed to be realistic, safe, and adaptable making it suitable for long-term use in everyday life.